StereoSachiiii/StereoSachiiii/README.md

 -  I’m currently learning **Python,C++ and a bit of AI, Neural nets**
 -  Learning C++ and performance related concepts trying to understand memmory/concurrency and operating systems.
 -  I will build things that are solved already to understand them and hopefully someday help the people that maintain these systems!
--  I'm aspiring to become a C++ developer /Rt systems!
+-  I'm aspiring to become a C++ developer that works Real time systems/finance!